 Table of Contents

 Exchanging your JR Pass voucher

-First of all, remember that in order to activate your Japan Rail Pass, you can go to any of the JR (Japan Railways) offices.
+First of all, remember that in order to activate and Juse your Japan Rail Pass, you can go to any of the JR (Japan Railways) offices.
 You can find them on any Japanese international airport as well as on all the main train stations, located across the country.

 Once at the office, you will be asked to show your passport (the JR staff will look for the Tourist visa stamp or sticker) and your exchange order.
 After all your personal data has been verified, you will be asked to select the activation date of your pass, which can be within 30 days of the exchange date.
 Once your pass has been activated, you will be able to use it on all JR trains, buses, and ferry services.

 How to make a seat reservation

 Making a seat reservation is easy and free of charge for all Japan Rail Pass holders.
 Passengers who don’t hold such a pass will be charged a small commission to book a train seat.
 Following are the best travel tips on booking your seat on Japanese trains:

 - You can go to any ticket office to make a seat reservation, and in stations like Tokyo Station you can even make a seat reservation at the Exchange counter.